Sessions

 acpx codex sessions # list (alias for `sessions list`)

-acpx codex sessions list # list all sessions for codex (any cwd)
+acpx codex sessions list # list agent sessions via ACP when supported

 acpx codex sessions new # create a fresh cwd-scoped default session